Jewish Foodways and Religious Self-Governance in America: The Failure of Communal Kashrut Regulation and the Rise of Private Kosher Certification

 Institutional Repository Citation

-Lytton, Timothy D., "Jewish Foodways and Religious Self-Governance: The Failure of Communal Kashrut Regulation and the Rise of Private Kosher Certification" (2014).
+Lytton, Timothy D., "Jewish Foodways and Religious Self-Governance in America: The Failure of Communal Kashrut Regulation and the Rise of Private Kosher Certification" (2014).
 Faculty Publications By Year.
 1978.